St Chrysostom's Church, Victoria Park: War Memorial

 The War Memorial consists of wooden panelling in the Anson Chapel, and was made by George Macfarlane and Sons of Manchester, to the design of P A Robson, architect of Manchester and London.
 The plaques were the work of Miss E Attwood.
 A granite slab was placed outside the main west door of the church ‘in order that adequate indication of the Memorial might be made.’
 The memorial was completed in 1923 and was unveiled and dedicated on Sunday 13 May.
 At 11am the Dean of Manchester preached, and the memorial was unveiled by Lieut-Colonel G. B. Hurst K.C., M.P.
 At 3.15pm a ‘Special Masonic Service’ was held, conducted by the Archdeacon of Manchester and Rev. A. F. Aldis.

 Two years later two windows, on the south and west walls were placed in the Anson chapel.
 They were the gift of J. S. Williamson, and are the work of the Manchester stained glass designer Walter J. Pearce.
 Their design complements the War Memorial.
 They were dedicated on 15 November 1925, by Revd Geoffrey Harold Woolley, V. C., M.C. and unveiled by Col. Sir Thomas Blatherwick, D.S.O. of the 6th Battalion, the Manchester Regiment.

 Following the Second World War it was decided to incorporate the names of those who died in that war in two panels on either side of the existing five panels of the war memorial.

 The clergy

-The first priest to serve St Chrysostom's as rector was Revd William Marsden.
-Fr Marsden had been curate to Archdeacon Anson, Vicar of St James, Birch, from which parish St Chrysostom's was principally formed.
-Anson was a leading tractarian priest in Manchester at the time, and no doubt his influence helped form the tradition which was to develop at St Chrysostom's.
+The first priest to serve St Chrysostom's as rector was Fr.
+William Marsden.
+Fr.
+Marsden had been curate to Archdeacon Anson, Vicar of St James, Birch, from which parish St Chrysostom's was principally formed.
+Archdeacon Anson was a leading tractarian priest in Manchester at the time, and no doubt his influence helped form the tradition which was to develop and remains at St. Chrysostom's.

+Fr.
 Marsden was the longest-serving rector of St Chrysostom's.
 He was appointed in 1877 and died in 1899.
-The list of successive rectors is as follows: John Bernhard Steinlen Barratt, Clive Robertson Pattison Muir, Benjamin Pollard, Roland Harry William Roberts, William Preston, Robert Eric Charles Browne, Charles Challen, James Wardle Harpur, Ian Deighton Corbett, Michael James Gervase Melrose, and John William Bruce Tomlinson.
-The current rector is Canon Ian Gomersall.
+The list of successive rectors is as follows: Fr.
+John Bernhard Steinlen Barratt, Fr.
+Clive Robertson Pattison Muir, Fr.
+Benjamin Pollard, Fr.
+Roland Harry William Roberts, Fr.
+William Preston, Fr.
+Robert Eric Charles Browne, Fr.
+Charles Challen, Fr.
+James Wardle Harpur, Fr.
+Ian Deighton Corbett, Fr.
+Michael James Gervase Melrose, Fr.
+John William Bruce Tomlinson and Fr.
+Ian Gomersall.
+The current Parish Priest is Fr.
+Lee David Wood.